zk-Call/zkp-hmac-communication-python/README.md

 # Purpose

 In today's rapidly evolving IT and application development landscape, **"Zero-Knowledge" Proofs (ZKPs)** emerge as a pivotal paradigm for authentication security.
-Their capacity to affirm the validity of a claim, such as proving possession of a secret password — without revealing any sensitive information about the claim itself, such as passwords or hashes, revolutionizes the assurance of secure AAA operations (authentication, authorization, and accounting).
+Their capacity to affirm the validity of a claim, such as proving possession of a secret password — without revealing any sensitive information about the claim itself, such as passwords or hashes, revolutionizes the assurance of secure **AAA operations** (**authentication**, **authorization**, and **accounting**).

 ---